luigisaetta/1d2d-code-detector/README.md

 ## The model.
 The model to detect Bounding Box Rectangles for barcode/qrcode has been developed using [Ultralytics](https://github.com/ultralytics/yolov5) implementation of YOLO V5.

+The model has been trained using a 1GPU **V100**, in Oracle Data Science.

 The model has been trained over around 110 jpg images, for 100 epochs.